 - Pirelli Scorpion Trail II (yellow bike, below)

-The better-known brands in radial are ideally suited to heavy or powerful bikes sticking to the road (in both senses); they’ll give amazing mileage, run cool and quiet, and grip securely in all conditions.
+The better-known brands in radial and tubeless are suited to heavy, powerful bikes sticking to the road (in both senses); they’ll give excellent mileage, run cool and quiet, and grip securely in all conditions.
 Just don’t be under any illusions that they possess any special attributes off the bitumen just because they have the word ‘trail’ in their names.

-If you’re heading out on a long overland trip into the AM Zone (right) where the travel and transportation infrastructure is less developed, you may want to think about fitting what I call ‘do-it-all’ road and trail tyres.
-They will last as long, grip nearly as well providing you’re not seeking to get your elbows down, and behave much more predictably on loose surfaces you’re bound to encounter from time to time.
+If you’re heading out on a long overland trip into the AM Zone (right) where the travel and transportation infrastructure is less developed, think about fitting what I call ‘do-it-all’ road and trail tyres.
+They can last as long, grip nearly as well providing you’re not seeking to get your elbows down, and behave much more predictably on the loose surfaces you’re bound to encounter from time to time.

 Below: an old F700GS on Anakees.
 Left, a 750GS on the same.
 Both worked fine on familiar, dry desert tracks providing I took it easy.
-But on mountain roads commonly sprinkled with gravel or other loose detritus it would roll sideways and slip a little in bends.
+But on mountain roads commonly sprinkled with gravel or other loose detritus, they would roll sideways and slip a little in bends.
 In the same situation a shallow-blocked, wider-gaped ‘do-it-all’ tyre slips less and grips more.